raghuSpark/CPing/README.md

-# CPing - coding contests reminder app
+# CPing - Coding Calendar

 ## About
 CPing is born out of our need to have a single place to view all the coding contests happening across many platforms.<br>